vectorch-ai/ScaleLLM/README.md

   docker.io/vectorchai/scalellm-gateway:latest --logtostderr
 ```

 The exposed port is 8080.
 You can use REST API requests to interact with the system.
+Check out the [Usage Examples](#usage-examples) section for more details.

 ### Local Chatbot UI